solliancenet/oracle-to-postgresql-migration-guide/application-setup/application-setup.md

   ![](media/2020-03-26-15-55-13.png)

   >Note: To create a new version of the password secret, select the **New Version** button.
-Store this new password securely for later use in other configuration files.

   ![](media/2020-03-26-15-58-16.png)

-### Update your web application configuration settings with the Azure Key Vault secrets
+### Update your web application configuration settings with the Azure Key Vault secret values

 - Make sure your Java API web application has access to your Key Vault.
 You will need to set up a policy.
-Adhere to the policy of least privilege by granting only Get access.
+Adhere to the policy of least privilege by granting only Get, List, and Decrypt access.

   ![](media/2020-04-19-11-55-46.png)